pinohu/DYNASTY/ohu-legacy-codex/volume-vi-family-governance/book-12-wealth-preservation-transfer/chapter-36-philanthropy-legacy.md

-﻿# Chapter 36: Philanthropy & Legacy
+# Chapter 36: Philanthropy & Legacy

 ## Introduction

-Wealth is not merely about accumulationâ€”it's about impact, purpose, and legacy.
-For the Legacy Codex, philanthropy is not an afterthought or a tax strategyâ€”it's a core component of your 365-year vision.
+Wealth is not merely about accumulation—it's about impact, purpose, and legacy.
+For the Legacy Codex, philanthropy is not an afterthought or a tax strategy—it's a core component of your 365-year vision.
 True legacy extends far beyond financial assets; it encompasses the values you live, the impact you create, and the difference you make in the world.

 This chapter provides a comprehensive framework for building a philanthropic legacy through the Origin Eyes 501(c)(3) foundation and other charitable initiatives.
 Philanthropy serves multiple purposes: it creates lasting impact in your community and beyond, provides tax benefits that preserve wealth, teaches your children the value of stewardship, and builds a legacy that extends across generations.